The Karnival Kid

 The Karnival Kid is a 1929 Mickey Mouse short animated film released by Celebrity Productions, as part of the Mickey Mouse film series.
-It was directed by Walt Disney and animated by Ub Iwerks, with music by Carl W. Stalling.
-It was the ninth Mickey Mouse short to be produced, the sixth of that year.
+It was directed by Walt Disney and animated by Ub Iwerks with music by Carl W. Stalling.
+It was the ninth Mickey Mouse short to be produced; the sixth of that year.

 The short was produced in black and white by The Walt Disney Studio and released to theaters by Celebrity Productions.
-It is the ninth film in the Mickey Mouse film series, and the first in which Mickey speaks.
-(During his first eight appearances Mickey whistled, laughed, cried and otherwise vocally expressed himself.)
-Mickey's first spoken line is "Hot dogs!
-Hot dogs!", the voice being provided by composer Carl W. Stalling instead of Walt Disney.
+It is the ninth film in the Mickey Mouse film series, and the first in which Mickey speaks, though with a notably deeper voice than in later cartoons.
+During his first eight appearances Mickey whistled, laughed, cried and otherwise vocally expressed himself.
+Mickey's first spoken line is "Hot dog!
+Hot dog!", the voice being provided by composer Carl W. Stalling instead of Walt Disney.
 This would later serve as a basis for Mickey's later catchphrase "Hot dog!"

 Three other recurring characters of the series also appear.
 The first is Clarabelle Cow in a cameo.
-The second is a carnival barker -- "a direct forerunner, in both looks and behavior, of the later comics character Kat Nipp."
+The second is a carnival barker – "a direct forerunner, in both looks and behavior, of the later comics character Kat Nipp".
 The third is Mickey's recurring love interest, Minnie Mouse.